aaronbieber/ssp/content/posts/what-s-wrong-with-peter-s-new-leica.md

 Thanks to the unstoppable speed and force of the *content treadmill* that every creator is fated to ride, new stories must always be told and new experiences must always be shared.
+To stop is to die.

-So when you, a globally famous and well-funded YouTube celebrity, feel the need to break free from your monotony, and the solution you choose is a camera in the top 7% of cameras by cost listed on B&H's website...
+So when you, a globally famous and well-funded YouTube celebrity, feel the need to break free from your monotony, and the solution you choose is in the top 7% most expensive cameras listed on B&H's website...
 Ta-daa, you just produced a success porn.

 ## More Power to You, Peter